-CAMEOTM-96 is a clonogenic hematopoietic assay platform in which stem, progenitor or precursor cells can be grown as colonies in methylcellulose.
-The colonies are counted under an inverted microscope in a similar manner to the CFC assay.
-However, after counting (and if necessary differentiating the colonies into colony types), the proliferation of all cells in the culture is measured by releasing the intracellular ATP (iATP) and measuring its concentration using a luciferin/luciferase bioluminescence signal detection system.
+The 96-well plates in which the cultures are incubated and the colonies counted are delivered with a transparent growth surface.
+This allows the colonies in the wells to be counted using an inverted microscope.
+Once the colonies have been counted, cell proliferation is then determined by releasing the intracellular ATP (iATP) and measuring its concentration using a luciferin/luciferase bioluminescence signal detection system.
 Since iATP is a biochemical marker that increases proportionately in response to (a) the cell population being measured, (b) the type and concentration of the growth factor/cytokines used to stimulate the cells and (c) the cell dose, it is a ideal marker for cell proliferation.

-CAMEOTM-96 is one of a family of assays developed by HemoGenix® that uses bioluminomicsTM technology.
-BioluminomicsTM incorporates the calibration, standardization and, if necessary, the validation of the assay being used.
-Since the proliferation process of the cultured cells is a standardized measurement, CAMEOTM-96 can be used to "back-calibrate" and standardize the subjective CFC/CFU stage of the assay so that total colony numbers can be expressed as ATP concentration equivalents.
+An important advantage of using STEMCloneTM-96 is that since the proliferation process of the cultured cells is a standardized measurement, the assay can be used to "back-standardize" the subjective colony counting stage of the assay so that total colony numbers can be expressed as ATP concentration equivalents.
 BioluminomicsTM ensures that the results obtained are reliable and reproducible, not only within one laboratory, but between laboratories.